fetchai/fetchd/INTEGRATION.md

 latest release into your application.
 Your goal is to make **minimal changes** in this module, and rather add your customizations in a separate module.
-This is due to the fact that you will have to copy and customize `x/wasm` from upstream on all future `wasmd` releases, and this should be as simple as possible.
+This is due to the fact that you will have to copy and customize `x/wasm` from upstream on all future `fetchd` releases, and this should be as simple as possible.

 If, for example, you have forked the standard SDK libs, you just want to